steipete/steipete.com/_posts/2020-10-18-curating-your-twitter-timeline.md

 Twitter also has this habit of showing tweets that your followers liked.
 This can be fun, but usually it’s irritating, as it doesn’t fit into my content selection.
 You can disable this by using the top right arrow icon and selecting “Not interested in this Tweet.”
 If you do that a few times, Twitter will slowly stop presenting liked tweets.

-## Part 2: Growing Your Followers
+## Part 1: Growing Your Followers

-In the second part of this series, you’ll learn how you can increase your reach and [grow your followers](/posts/growing-your-twitter-followers).
+In the first part of this series, you’ll learn how you define your online persona and increase your reach to [grow your followers](/posts/growing-your-twitter-followers).

 [^1]: You can set up a regular expression in Tweetbot, however, the official Twitter client doesn’t support such filters.